 MICHIGAN VETERANS TRUST FUND (MI PUBLIC ACT 248)

 This state program provides benefits for children (between the ages of 16 - 26 years) of certain totally disabled or deceased Michigan veterans.
-Eligible students must enroll full-time, and may receive up to $2,800 per year for tuition and class fees.
+Eligible students must enroll at least half-time, and may receive up to $2,800 per year for tuition and class fees.
 To get more information, please contact:

 Michigan Department of Treasury